IGITUGraz/L2L/doc/intro.rst

   module with an appropriate name and fill in the functions. (same as above)
 * For a new **experiment**: Create a copy of the file :file:`bin/ltl-template.py` with an appropriate name and fill in the *TODOs*.
+* Add an entry in :file:`bin/logging.yaml` for the new class/file you created.
+See logging_.

 Details for implementing the `Optimizer`, `Optimizee` and experiment follow.